History of Kalighat Paintings

 Revolution in Kalighat Paintings

 The Kalighat Paintings became vastly expanded and the style had achieved new heights of rhythmical expression and during this period there was disgust with the modern life.
 The orthodox devotees blamed European influences for undermining the old Hindu attitudes to religion and ethics.
 They were against the new changes in paintings, which to them appeared as ‘Kaliyug’.
 They disliked 'the new Babu' or westernized man-about-town with his foppish dress, English shoes and curling' Albert hair-style', named after the Prince Consort.
 They blamed western morals for the behavior of Calcutta men who kept 'garden-houses'.
 They were against the idea of emancipation of women.
 Respecting the orthodox sentiments, the Kalighat painters responded and gradually new subjects entered their paintings.
 Besides painting courtesans, the painters started to draw satirical pictures like married women being beaten up by enraged husbands, in one picture musk-rats were painted holding a party in the house at night, while the master, like a night-moth, spends his nights away with courtesans etc.

-The Kalighat painters portrayed day-to-day themes in their paintings.
-They pictured moralizing bitterness in their paintings.
+The Kalighat painters portrayed day-to-day themes in their paintings to picture the moralizing bitterness in them.
 It was a time when the religious institutions were becoming lax and corrupt.
-Holy men were hypocritical and lived lives far removed from asceticism.
+Holy men were hypocritical and lived lives far from asceticism.
 These changes in subject matter were accompanied by changes in style.
 The day-to-day happenings of society provided with rich themes in their painting.